I would like some tips on how to swim breaststroke with more speed. Which parts of my breaststroke technique could I change to gain more speed?

 The propulsion for breaststroke comes from having a powerful leg kick, but speed over a longer distance comes from the glide phase of the stroke.

-Firstly develop the power and technique of your leg kick by kicking whilst holing onto a float or kick board.
-Ensure your leg kick is complete by bringing your feet together and straightening out your legs at the end of each kick phase.
-Each kick should be a powerful whip action, keeping your knees relatively close together.
+Firstly develop the power and technique of your leg kick by kicking whilst holding onto a float or kickboard.
+Ensure your leg kick is complete by bringing your feet together and straightening your legs at the end of each kick phase.
+Each kick should be a powerful whip action, keeping your knees close together.

 The power and strength of your leg kick can be enhanced and improved by holding the float in a vertical position in the water.
-This will add frontal resistance and make the exercise more intense and therefore will force your legs to have to kick with more power and work harder.
+This will add frontal resistance and make the exercise more intense, forcing your legs to kick with more power and work harder.

-A good swimming exercise for improving breaststroke timing and body position is to swim using two leg kicks and one arm pull cycles.
-In other words swim a breaststroke cycle normally (pull, breathe, kick, glide) and then hold the glide position with the arms and add an additional leg kick.
+Swimming using two-leg kicks and a one-arm pull cycle is a good exercise for improving breaststroke timing and body position.
+In other words, swim a breaststroke cycle normally (pull, breathe, kick, glide), hold the glide position with the arms, and add an additional leg kick.

 You can experiment with gliding for different lengths of time.
-The longer the glide, the less strokes it will take to get to the end of the pool, but glide for too long and you will slow down and lose momentum.
+The longer the glide, the fewer strokes it will take to get to the end of the pool, but glide for too long, and you will slow down and lose momentum.